The Vice-Chancellor’s Alumni Awards

 Nominate yourself or another Surrey graduate

-Nominations for the 2018 awards are now closed.
-Thank you to everyone who took the time to nominate a Surrey graduate – we had a fantastic response, with have over 140 applications.
+Nominations for the 2018 awards are now closed, but those for 2019 will be opening in November.
+Thank you to everyone who took the time to nominate a Surrey graduate – we had a fantastic response, with over 140 applications.
 Find out who our winners are for 2018.

 Alumni Achievement Award